 The county is home to the famous Lambeau Field, one of the highest rated golf courses in Wisconsin, and multiple water sport attractions.

 - “A cost-benefit analysis of harvesting blue-green algae in Brown County.”
 Public Affairs 881: Benefit-Cost Analysis.
 Dave Weimer.

 - “Addressing blue-green algae in Brown County.”
 Civil Engineering 421: Environmental Sustainability Engineering.
 Andrea Hicks.

-- “Evidence based practices in prisoner reentry: What does the research say?”
+- “Evidence based practices in Brown County prisoner reentry: What does the research say?”
 Psychology 601: Issues in Prisoner Re-entry.
 Patti Coffey.

 - “Analysis of autonomous vehicles in Brown County.”
 Interdisciplinary Engineering 303: Applied Leadership Competencies in Engineering.
-Paige LaPoint.
+Paige LaPoint and Greg Harrington.

-- “Sustainable road maintenance options.”
-Independent research paper.
+- “Sustainable road maintenance options in Brown County.”
+Independent study.
 Katie Fields, University of Oregon.